 Without language, and the ability to listen to communicate, we would have no tools beyond the simple implements our fellow Animals have access to.
 Neither would we have the untold benefits the myriad tools at our disposal have so far delivered - because at times we choose to listen effectively.

 We ironically admire the ingenious use our fellow travelers put simple implements to.
 Yet with all the evidence of the benefits of

-understanding our fellow Human, as a common practice, we still commit
+understanding our fellow Human, a common practice is, we still commit

 the cardinal sin of not listening attentively . . .

-By not listening, we are denying ourselves one of Nature’s greatest Gifts, and creating obstacles to our own advancement that should never exist.
+By refusing to listen, we are denying ourselves one of Nature’s greatest Gifts, and creating obstacles to our own advancement that should never exist.

 Much of this neglect to appreciate the importance of listening stems from two erroneous perceptions . . .